-The Whiterock fault is a surface and subsurface thrust fault that runs along the northern finger of the Cuyama Basin.
-The fault can be traced further south under the Basin near the Cuyama River and SR 166, though it is subsurface (Calhoun, 1985).
+The Whiterock Fault is a surface and subsurface thrust fault that runs along the northern finger in the western part of the Cuyama Basin.
+The fault can be traced further south under the Basin near the Cuyama River and the Russell Fault and State Route (SR) 166, though it is buried (Calhoun, 1985).
 The fault dips northeast and is late Oligocene to early Miocene in age (Davis et al., 1988).
-The Whiterock fault is exposed at the surface where it thrusts the Monterey Formation over the Morales Formation (Davis et al., 1988).
-Activity along the fault began after movement ceased on the Russell fault and tectonically overrides the Russell fault (Nevins, 1982; Calhoun, 1985).
-The fault cuts the Morales Formation south of the Cuyama River but does not affect the younger or Older Alluviums (DeLong et al., 2011; Nevins, 1982).
+The Whiterock Fault is exposed at the surface where it thrusts the Monterey Formation over the Morales Formation (Davis et al., 1988).
+Activity along the fault began after movement ceased on the Russell Fault and tectonically overrides the Russell Fault (Nevins, 1982; Calhoun, 1985).
+The fault cuts the Morales Formation south of the Cuyama River but does not affect the Younger or Older Alluvium (DeLong et al., 2011; Nevins, 1982).